evelynnchen-cmu/SmartCookie/README.md

 - Expand app to support accessibility features like audio transcriptions
 - Offer better support for parsing and displaying advanced content such as code, math symbols, etc.
 - Support PDF image extraction
+- Allow users to friend other users to keep each other accountable or start friend streaks similar to Duolingo.